Lightstreamer/Lightstreamer-example-StockList-client-tvos/README.md

 ## Install

-Binaries for the application are not provided, but it will be soon available on the Apple TV App Store.
+Binaries for the application are not provided, but it may be downloaded from the App Store at [this address](https://itunes.apple.com/us/app/lightstreamer-stock-list-for/id1089549368?mt=8).
 The downloaded app will connect to Lightstreamer's online demo server.

 ## Build